 The conspiracy boils down to the idea that Judaism, by virtue of a massive international conspiracy, seeks to dominate and enslave humanity through Communism.
 Moreover Soviet communism, specifically Moscow itself, was viewed as the epicenter of this conspiracy.
 This is due to prominent cohorts of the Bolshevik party leader Vladimir Lenin being of Jewish descent.
 Though Hitler’s designs of the Soviet Union expand beyond the mere ideological.

 Accompanying the fact the USSR and Nazi Germany were natural economic partners, Hitler much preferred conquering those Soviet assets rather than trading for them.
 In Mein Kamp Hitler spoke of German “Leibensraum” – living space – for colonization in what was the western Soviet Union.
 Ultimately seeking to forcibly seize the very raw materials Germany was trading for, and enslaving the Slavic population.
 This idea was not unique to Nazism in Germany.
 Leibensraum roughly comports to the 19th century German nationalistic concept of “Drang nach Osten” or “Drive to the East,” that promoted a unified Germany conquer the traditional Slavic lands.

-What is quite interesting is that if you look at the entirety of the European war, almost everything Nazi Germany did was clearly outlined in Hitler’s so-called autobiography he dictated serving prison time, Mein Kampf.
+What is quite interesting is that if you look at the entirety of the European war, almost everything Nazi Germany did was clearly outlined in Hitler’s so-called autobiography; dictating each word to fellow Nazi and inmate Rudolf Hess serving time in Landsberg Prison, Mein Kampf.